NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ### 🔄 To Implement / Fix

-- simpkify ui for shared links should have "info", full screen, and reset viewer, maybe with quality settings,
+- simplify ui for shared links should have "info", full screen, and reset viewer, maybe with quality settings,
 - low performance should be set to lower res just o make sure -
 -